 If you have ever heard the term EDC or Every Day Carry and know what that means, there is almost without fail mention of a flashlight.
 Flashlights are one of those items that can be used for far more than you might expect and are sorely missed if you don’t have one at the right time.
-I started carrying a flashlight daily over 3 years ago and was surprised at how often I found myself using this simple but important device.
+I started carrying a tactical flashlight daily over 3 years ago and was surprised at how often I found myself using this simple but important device.

 Most of us grew up with some concept of a flashlight.
 The flashlight in my home growing up was stored in a central location, the kitchen cabinet.
-There was the single light in my house for a lot of years that was the go-to device anytime the power went out, a fuse blew or the pilot light on the stove needed to be lit again.
+There was the single light in my house for a lot of years that was the go-to device anytime the power went out, a fuse blew, or the pilot light on the stove needed to be lit again.
 That single flashlight was all we really had until I got a little older and rechargeable flashlights started coming out.
-In my teens I had my own flashlight for camping trips and playing in the woods behind my house.
-With my flashlight I thought I was so cool.
+In my teens, I had my own flashlight for camping trips and playing in the woods behind my house.
+With my flashlight, I thought I was so cool.

-The flashlights of my childhood had the single screw in incandescent bulb and were usually powered by a couple of D-cell batteries.
+The flashlights of my childhood had a single screw in incandescent bulb and were usually powered by a couple of D-cell batteries.
 If your flashlight was really fancy you had a replacement bulb in the bottom cap under the spring.
-They weren’t bright at all in comparison to the models today, but in the dark we thought they were awesome.
-Then sometime around the early 80’s the Maglite started appearing.
+They weren’t bright at all in comparison to the models today, but in the dark, we thought they were awesome.
+Then sometime around the early 80’s, the Maglite started appearing.
 This was a revolution in flashlight design and capabilities and everyone wanted their own.
 The Maglite was very bright and cast a long beam, but it was so heavy though (you needed 4 D-cells) that it could also be used as a weapon or to hold up your car, that they weren’t really practical for more than sitting in that kitchen cabinet or being stored behind the seat in the truck.

 A tactical flashlight has a different purpose of use than your normal kitchen cabinet model.
-Tactical flashlights are designed with different materials, usually aerospace grade aluminum.
+Tactical flashlights are designed with different materials, usually aerospace-grade aluminum.
 They are designed for high impact stress because they are usually mounted to a weapon like a shotgun or M4/AR15 platform and most are waterproof to varying degrees.
 Tactical flashlights have textured grips and anti-roll profiles and are usually small enough to easily fit in a pocket.
 If you are looking for a light for your home defense weapon of choice you will most likely be using a tactical light.

 Most of the flashlights I see on the market have a rear button for on/off and this works great for me.
-You can hold your flashlight with a tight grip, similar to an ice pick and press the beam off and on.
+You can hold your flashlight with a tight grip, similar to an ice pick, and press the beam off and on.
 As well as easy on and off, you want a flashlight with different brightness settings.
 Normally you will have low which gives you the least amount of power, but the longest life.
-High gives you the brightest light and least amount of burn time.
-Additionally, they will usually have strobe mode.
+High gives you the brightest light and the least amount of burn time.
+Additionally, they will usually have a strobe mode.
 This is designed to disorient an attacker and if used correctly could conceal your movement if you are running while shining the strobe in their eyes.
 I guess this could be used in a survival scenario too when you are trying to signal someone.
 For me, the strobe is the least useful feature but I don’t want to get rid of it.
-Also the different settings are accessed usually by pressing the on/off button multiple times.
-Press it once for low, again for high and a third time for strobe.
+Also, the different settings are accessed usually by pressing the on/off button multiple times.
+Press it once for low, again for high, and a third time for strobe.
 This means that every time you want to use it you are pressing that button 3 times and that seems clunky to me.
-The flashlight I carry is supposed to come on with a half press but this hasn’t worked for me.
+The flashlight I carry is supposed to come on with a half-press but this hasn’t worked for me.

 Lastly, the main difference outside of quality in a tactical flashlight is the battery.
 There are several different types out there that require odd battery configurations.
 While they may last longer, I prefer to use good old Double AA batteries for my flashlight.
 These are ubiquitous and you can find them anywhere.
-If the grid goes down, you will be hard pressed to find 123A 3 Volt Lithium Batteries or some other odd style.
+If the grid goes down, you will be hard-pressed to find 123A 3 Volt Lithium Batteries or some other odd style.
 Stick to batteries that you can find at the gas station down the street for the most flexibility or buy a ton of those special batteries now.

 Having a flashlight on you while you are going into a dark place, or clearing your home from an intruder will give you a tremendous advantage.
 How do you hold both of these tools together?
 There are a few methods listed below.